LilyLavender/reclyne/README.md

 If you wish to help with programming *reclyne*, feel free to message my discord, @LilyLambda.
 Or just make a pr.
 Code is, for the most part, all commented.

 ## Credits
-All of the code was written by [LilyLambda](https://github.com/LilyLavender).
+All of the main code was written by [LilyLambda](https://github.com/LilyLavender).
 Much appreciated was some conceptual help from alpha tester [SyncGX](https://twitter.com/eguzerokkuman).

+*reclyne* uses [jQuery xcolor](https://github.com/infusion/jQuery-xcolor).
+Due to the lack of an xcolor cdn, xcolor is included in the js/plugins folder.